ProjectEvergreen/wcc/CONTRIBUTING.md

 There are the main tasks, but you can see them all listed in _package.json#scripts_.

+- `npm run docs:dev` - Builds the docs site for local development
-- `develop` - Builds the docs website using `wcc` with live reload
+- `npm start` - Builds a production version of the docs site and serves it locally
+- `npm run sandbox` - Starts the sandbox app for live demos and testing
-- `test` - Run all the tests
+- `npm test` - Run all the tests
-- `test:tdd` - Run all the tests in watch mode
+- `npm test:tdd` - Run all the tests in watch mode
-- `serve` - Builds the docs website using `wcc` with standard server